zeroxcoolman/GET-OUTTTT-windows-config-/README.md

 ### 1. **WezTerm**
 WezTerm is my terminal emulator of choice.
 My configuration includes custom keybindings, color schemes, font settings, and more.
+WezTerm is also set to load up debian or the default wsl in my config, you can make it show powershell by changing it in your config.

 #### Key Features:
 - Font: `Iosevka NF`